 Should You Wait Until Next Summer to Sell Your Home?

-Summer is traditional selling season.
-The real estate market typically gets flooded with homes, and buyers are out in full-force with cash in-hand (or preapproval letters from their lenders).
+Summer is the traditional selling season.
+The real estate market typically gets flooded with homes, and buyers are out in full force with cash in hand (or preapproval letters from their lenders).
 But should you wait until next summer to sell your home?
 Would you make a bigger profit, sell it faster, or otherwise be happier with the transaction if you waited?
 This guide explains why winter may be the best time for you to sell.

 First, if you’re ready to sell, you’re ready to sell.
 Why force yourself to wait out the winter when you want to (or need to) find your next home now?

 Another thing to keep in mind: This winter is unlike any we’ve experienced before in the real estate industry.
 The COVID-19 pandemic has changed real estate transactions dramatically, and that means that though the market usually slows down as the temperatures drop, that’s not likely to be the case this year.
 In fact, there are more buyers looking for homes now than there have been in previous autumns – and they’re not slowing down.
 A lot of people are looking for spaces that better fit their needs after being stuck inside for the past two years.

 From March to October 2021, homes were selling faster than they did in any of the fastest-selling months in previous years.
 The demand isn’t stopping, either – and although there may be fewer buyers in winter, people are still looking.

 Additionally, new home construction has slowed.
 That means many of the people who wanted to build their dream homes during spring and summer 2021 weren’t able to do so – but they still need new houses.